Undergraduate Course: Fire Safety Engineering 4 (CIVE10028)

 Lecture 1 Introduction to Fire Safety Engineering (wks1,2)

-Principles of codes and standards, lessons from failures, prescriptive and performance-based design methodologies
+Principles of regulations for fire safety, lessons from failures, intro to prescriptive and performance-based design methodologies

 - Some historical context